bioinfocz/exp_heatmap/README.md

 # use this if you used the GRCh37 version of the VCF input files.
 exp_heatmap plot chr22.genotypes.output --begin 50910000 --end 50950000 --title ADM2 --output adm2_GRCh37

-# The heatmap is saved as adm2_GRCh38.png or adm2_GRCh37.png, depending on which version of plot function are you using.
+# The heatmap is saved as adm2_GRCh38.png or adm2_GRCh37.png, depending on which version of the plot function you are using.
 ```
 <br/>